AdaCore/gnatstudio/docs/users_guide/projects.rst

 Project files were designed to support large projects, with several hundred or even several thousand source files.
 In such contexts, one developer will generally work on a subset of the sources.
 Such a project may often take several hours to be fully compiled.
-Most developers don't need to have the full copy of the project compiled on their own machine.
+Most developers do not need to have the full copy of the project compiled on their own machine.

-However, it can still be useful to access other source files from the application, for example to find out whether a subprogram can be changed and where it's currently called.
+However, it can still be useful to access other source files from the application, for example to find out whether a subprogram can be changed and where it is currently called.

 Such a setup can be achieved through project extensions.
 These are special types of projects that inherit most of their attributes and source files